Spring Break Vancouver 2026: What To Do & Where To Stay

 • Bring waterproof clothing and shoes, plus an umbrella to stay dry during rainy periods.

-• This walkable city requires comfortable shoes and cushioned socks; if you’ll be hiking or trail walking, pack appropriate footwear.
+• Lots of walking requires comfortable shoes and cushioned socks; if you’ll be hiking or trail walking, pack appropriate footwear.

 • Dress in layers to shed or add clothing when the weather turns.